Staci Emm's headshot.

 Duck Valley Reservation FRTEP Coordinator - Extension - Owyhee, NV

 Reggie Premo is a member of the Shoshone-Paiute Tribes of the Duck Valley reservation that encompasses northeastern Nevada and southern Idaho.
 He is a descendant of the Tosawihi (White Knife) band of Western Shoshone.
-Reggie was raised on a cattle ranch and currently grows alfalfa hay and assists local producers on the reservation with cropland development, livestock production, horticulture, and industrial hemp research.
-Reggie has been employed with the University of Nevada, Reno Extension since 2010.
-He is responsible for coordinating and scheduling educational activities regarding nutrition, organizational development, natural resources, and agriculture.
-Reggie assists tribal members in utilizing the Duck Valley Conservation District and access USDA programs.
+Reggie was raised on a cattle ranch and currently grows alfalfa hay and assists local producers on the reservation with cropland development, livestock production, horticulture and industrial hemp research.
+Reggie has been employed with Extension since 2010.
+He is responsible for coordinating and scheduling educational activities regarding nutrition, organizational development, natural resources and agriculture.
+Reggie assists tribal members in utilizing the Duck Valley Conservation District and accessing U.S. Department of Agriculture programs.
 He also manages the largest tribal hoop-house project in the country.
-Reggie's areas of expertise are hoop house management, access to USDA programs, and agriculture economic development.
+Reggie's areas of expertise are hoop house management, access to USDA programs and agriculture economic development.

 Reggie Premo's headshot.